diegocasu/SDN-for-mobility/README.md

 # SDN for mobility
+Project for the Advanced Network Architectures and Wireless Systems course of the Master of Science in Computer Engineering, University of Pisa.

+The project consists in the design and implementation of a Floodlight module supporting mobility of users inside a network domain.

 ## Overview
 The repository is organized in the following way:
-- _floodlight_ contains the source code of the Floodlight controller.
-  The custom module is located in the _it.unipi.floodlight_ package.
+- _floodlight_ contains the source code of the Floodlight controller, where the custom module is located in the _it.unipi.floodlight_ package.
+No additional changes to the source code of the controller were introduced.
 - _mininet_ contains the scripts to generate the test topology in Mininet-WiFi and to inject the configuration in the controller via the REST interface.
 - _asciimation-over-http_ contains a test application simulating a video